Change Started

 It is no surprise that Olympic authorities have initiated bringing sustainability to the forefront of this year’s Olympics.
 The organizers have unleashed a slew of measures to make the Tokyo Olympics environmentally responsible Games.

-Here are some of the steps taken by the organizers to make this Tokyo Olympics as Green Olympics.
+Here are some of the steps taken by the organizers to make this Tokyo Olympics a Green Olympics.

 Olympic Cauldron

-For the first time in Olympic history that the Olympic cauldron will be powered with hydrogen.
+For the first time in Olympic history, the Olympic cauldron will be powered with hydrogen.
 Lighting the Olympic cauldron formally marks the end of the torch relay and the burning flame is one of the most important symbols of the Olympic Games.

 Medals